2019 All-Ireland Senior Football Championship final

-The 2019 All-Ireland Senior Football Championship final was the 132nd final of the All-Ireland Senior Football Championship and the culmination of the 2019 tournament, the top level of competition in Gaelic football.
-Reigning All-Ireland champions Dublin took on Munster champions Kerry, with Dublin bidding to become the first Gaelic Athletic Association (GAA) male team to win five consecutive editions of the competition.
+The 2019 All-Ireland Senior Football Championship final was the 132nd final of Gaelic football's primary competition, the All-Ireland Senior Football Championship, and the culmination of the 2019 tournament.
+Reigning title holder Dublin took on Munster champion Kerry, with Dublin bidding to become the first Gaelic Athletic Association (GAA) male team to win five consecutive editions of the competition.
 The last time a football team had this chance was in 1982; however, Kerry failed, their own winning streak being brought to an end by a last-minute goal.

 The first game was played at Croke Park in Dublin on 1 September 2019, featuring goals by Jack McCaffrey (top scorer from open play with 1–3) and Killian Spillane and a red card for Jonny Cooper.
 It finished in a draw, so a replay was held on 14 September.
 Dublin replaced M. D. MacAuley with Eoin Murchan for the replay, while RTÉ replaced Joe Brolly with Stephen Rochford.
 Murchan scored a goal straight from the second half throw-in as Dublin defeated Kerry by a scoreline of 1–18 to 0–15 in the replay to become the first male team to win five consecutive GAA All-Ireland titles.

 The game was televised nationally by RTÉ2 as part of The Sunday Game live programme, presented by Joanne Cantwell (for the first time) from Croke Park, with studio analysis from Joe Brolly, Pat Spillane, and Ciarán Whelan.
 The play-by-play announcer was Ger Canning, assisted by colour commentator Kevin McStay.
 The game was also televised internationally by Sky Sports, presented by Rachel Wyse and Brian Carney.

 On television, the drawn game received a 76.5% audience share.
 The replay received a 72.3% audience share.